mpv-player/mpv/DOCS/man/vo.rst

             Specifies the size of the resulting texture for this pass.
             ``szexpr`` refers to an expression in RPN (reverse polish notation), using the operators + - * / > < !, floating point
-            literals, and references to existing texture sizes such as MAIN.width or CHROMA.height.
+            literals, and references to sizes of existing texture and OUTPUT (such as MAIN.width or CHROMA.height).
 By default, these are set to HOOKED.w and HOOKED.h, respectively.

         WHEN <szexpr>
             Specifies a condition that needs to be true (non-zero) for the